 - Compensation rates are especially low for the victims of occupational diseases.
 As few as 3 percent of these workers receive compensation, according to estimates from another study.

 In some cases, workers may not attempt to seek benefits due to misunderstandings about the claim process or the effects that a claim may have on their employment.
 In other cases, workers may fail to obtain benefits due to missteps during the claim process.
 An attorney may be able to address both issues by advising a worker of his or her rights and assisting the worker in properly filing a claim.

 The same DOL report indicates that the financial cost of workplace injuries can be substantial.
 One study found that even if injured workers receive benefits, they lose an average of 15 percent of their earnings, or $31,000, over the decade after the injury.
 Workers who don’t receive compensation may experience even more severe financial hardship.
 An attorney may be able to reduce the risk of this outcome by helping a worker file a convincing claim and seek all benefits that may be available.

 Even if a work-related injury is severe and readily apparent, a claim may be denied on various grounds.
 In California, a worker’s failure to report an injury to a supervisor on time or file a claim within the statute of limitations may provide cause for dismissal.
 Other oversights or errors during the workers’ compensation claim process can similarly harm a worker’s chances of receiving compensation.
 Workers who consult with an attorney soon after an injury occurs may be able to avoid many of these common grounds for claim denial.

-Before proceeding in the claim process alone, injured workers may want to consider at least consulting with an attorney about their situation and options.
-An attorney may be able to help a worker weigh the risks of self-representation and the potential benefits of navigating the claim process with professional assistance.
+Before proceeding in the claim process alone, injured workers may want to consider at least consulting with an Orange County workers’ compensation attorney about their situation and options.
+An Orange County personal injury lawyer with experience in these types of claims may be able to help a worker weigh the risks of self-representation and the potential benefits of navigating the claim process with professional assistance.